-- 3.1 The degree requirements of a student for the M.B.A. programme are as follows: - (a) Institute Requirements: - (i) Minimum Earned Credit Requirement for Degree is 90. - (ii) Securing a CGPA of at least 5.50 in the Course Work. - (b) Programme Requirements: - Minimum Earned Credit Requirements on all Foundation Courses, Functional Courses, Elective Courses, Term Paper, MLC and Summer Internship Project as specified by the DPGC and conforming to Clause No: 2 (Course Structure). - (c) The Maximum duration for a student for complying to the Degree Requirement from the date of registration for his first semester, is FOUR years.
+3.1 The degree requirements of a student for the M.B.A. programme are as follows:

+- (i) Minimum Earned Credit Requirement for Degree is 90. - (ii) Securing a CGPA of at least 5.50 in the Course Work.

+Minimum Earned Credit Requirements on all Foundation Courses, Functional Courses, Elective Courses, Term Paper, MLC and Summer Internship Project as specified by the DPGC and conforming to Clause No: 2 (Course Structure).

+(c) The Maximum duration for a student for complying to the Degree Requirement from the date of registration for his first semester, is FOUR years.